Thurston norms, $L^2$-norms, geodesic laminations, and Lipschitz maps: The geometry of best Lipschitz maps, geodesic laminations, and fibrations

-\end{proof} We now prove \separationBoundedAbovebyEntropy* \begin{proof} The proof follows from combining \Cref{fiber translation Length equal Reciprocal K} and \Cref{inequality Lipschitz constant entropy}. \end{proof} It is an open question that there exists a best Lipschitz map $h$ in the homotopy class of $f$ which induces a fibration.
+It is an open question whether there exists a best Lipschitz map $h$ in the homotopy class of $f$ which induces a fibration.
 If such a fibration exists, we can extract from the proof above that every fiber of $h$ is equally translated by $\tau$ in $\wm$ by $\frac{1}{K}$.